 On average, dental crowns last between five and 15 years.
-The life span of a crown depends on the amount of “wear and tear” the crown is exposed to, how well good oral hygiene practices are followed, and your personal mouth-related habits (you should avoid such habits as grinding or clenching your teeth, chewing ice, biting your fingernails and using your teeth to open packaging).
+The life space of a crown can depend on the amount of “wear and tear” the crown is exposed to, how well you follow oral hygiene practices and personal mouth-related habits.
+These mouth-related habits can include things like:

 Does a crowned tooth require any special care?

-A crowned tooth does not need any special care.
+A crowned tooth doesn’t need any special care.
 However, the underlying tooth still needs to be protected from decay or gum disease.
-Therefore, continue to follow good oral hygiene practices, including brushing your teeth at least twice a day and flossing once a day -- especially around the crown area where the gum meets the tooth.
-Also avoid biting on hard surfaces with porcelain crowns (for example, chewing ice and popcorn hulls) to prevent cracking the porcelain.
+Because of this, you should continue to follow good oral hygiene practices.
+These practices include brushing your teeth twice a day and flossing once a day — especially around the crown area where the gum meets your tooth.
+Also, avoid biting on hard surfaces with porcelain crowns (for example, chewing ice or popcorn hulls) to prevent cracking the porcelain.